clowdr-app/clowdr/frontend/README.md

 ## GraphQL

-TODO: Document command to regenerate TS for GraphQL queries
+After writing, modifying or delete a GraphQL query in the frontend, you will need to regenerate the GraphQL code.
+You can do this using the VSCode Task `Frontend -- GraphQL Codegen`.

 ## Local Development